 Primed for pigskin: How to watch NFL football anywhere

-With a digital landscape becoming more dominated by the pigskin, it can be daunting to know where to turn, so here’s a guide to all your options, from TV to tablets and everything in between.
+With a digital landscape becoming more dominated by the pigskin, it can be daunting to know where to turn, so here’s a guide to all your options—from TV to tablets and everything in between.

 On the tube

 Because each NFL team belongs to either the National Football Conference or American Football Conference, it’s easy for the league to divvy up the slate.
-Fox gets the NFC games, while CBS airs the AFC, with most contests starting on Sundays at either 1 p.m. or 4:25 pm ET.
-NBC gets the coveted Sunday Night Football telecast, which starts at 8:20 pm.
+Fox gets the NFC games, while CBS airs the AFC, with most contests starting on Sundays at either 1 p.m. or 4:25 p.m.
 ET.
-Monday Night Football, which originated in 1970 on ABC, now lives on ESPN and kicks off at 8:30 pm.
+NBC gets the coveted Sunday Night Football telecast, which starts at 8:20 p.m.
+ET.
+Monday Night Football, which originated in 1970 on ABC, now lives on ESPN and kicks off at 8:30 p.m.
 ET.
 The upstart NFL Network also airs select games on Thursday nights throughout the season, including one on Thanksgiving evening.

-Unfortunately, to maximize their viewing audience and help get butts in the stadium seats, the NFL also enforces a complicated and arcane set of “blackout” rules and regional viewing restrictions.
-That means a) unless your team sells a certain percentage of seats for a game, that game will not air in your market, and b) your area may be subject to seemingly random games at times.
-To stay up on the broadcast TV offerings in your area.
+Unfortunately, to maximize its viewing audience and help get butts in the stadium seats, the NFL also enforces a complicated and arcane set of “blackout” rules and regional viewing restrictions.
+That means a) unless your team sells a certain percentage of seats for a game, that game will not air in your market, and b) your TV provider may at times broadcast seemingly random games in your area.

 The ultimate TV package is available solely to DirecTV subscribers who are willing to pay up.
-For $200, these folks can sign for NFL Sunday Ticket, which makes available every single Sunday afternoon out-of-market game, broadcast simultaneously along a gauntlet of channels.
-You can also watch up to eight games at once on what DirecTV deems the Mix Channel, and its Player Tracker lets you keep tabs on up to 18 players (a big perk for any fantasy football junkie).
+For $225, these folks can sign for NFL Sunday Ticket, which makes available every single Sunday afternoon out-of-market game, broadcast simultaneously along a gauntlet of channels.
+You can also watch up to eight games at once on what DirecTV calls the Mix Channel, and its Player Tracker lets you keep tabs on up to 18 players (a big perk for any fantasy football junkie).

 The big get with the Max package, though, is the ability to stream Sunday Ticket via DirecTV’s mobile streaming app, available for both iOS and Android, as well as streaming on your computer.
-The app is free (although you’re already paying $300 for the TV package) and an incredible value-add for customers who can’t get in front of a TV when their favorite team is playing.
+The app is free (although you’re already paying $300 for the TV package) and it's an incredible value-add for customers who can’t get in front of a TV when their favorite team is playing.